I don’t have friends, I got family

 It’s easy to rack up hundreds and even thousands of “friends” and followers on social media.

-It’s even easier to spend hours scrolling through these social mediums, browsing through the lives of people who you wouldn’t even enjoy saying “hello” to on the street.
+It’s even easier to spend hours scrolling through these social mediums, browsing through the lives of people you wouldn’t even enjoy saying “hello” to on the street.

 Can you just imagine for a second if you took all the time flicking the screen of your smartphone and used it instead to invest in the relationships with your true friends and family that really matter?